bensonjose/Mini-Wikipedia/README.md

 Voila!!
-Have a glimpse of my project.<br>
+Have a glimpse on my project.<br>